openafs-contrib/openafs-robotest/README.md

     $ (cd libraries/afsutil && ./install.sh)
     $ (cd libraries/OpenAFSLibrary && ./install.sh)

+If not already present, install the python `argparse` package.
+To see if `argparse` is installed:

+    $ python -m argparse

+Use `pip` to install `argparse` if it not present on your system.

+    $ sudo pip install argparse

 ## Setup

 Run the `afs-robotest` tool to set the configuration before running the setup